UpGado/upgado.github.io/about.md

 ---

 ### Life Manifesto
 I strive to be the best person I can be, which means I have to make the best decisions, waste the least time, and learn the most.
 I believe in rationality and utilitarianism as the optimal means to approach life.
 As all rational beings, I try to maximize utility and minimize expenditure.
 I believe that open-mindedness is key to human survival.
-I do listen and engage with all opinions, however unpopular.
+I do listen and engage with all opinions, however unpopular they might be.
 I am not perfect nor am I a perfectionist, but I do constantly optimize.

 ### Academic Interests
 * Artificial Intelligence: It might very well be the next milestone in Human history.
 Why would I not want to be a part of this amazing field?
 I have experience with programming many robots.
 I self-taught Deep Learning using free online resources, keeping up with new innovations, and having fun with independent projects.
 As of the Summer of 2018, I am working towards a publication in the Autonomous Intelligent Robotics (AIR) lab at Tufts University.